themasudur/Datasets-for-Sentiment-Analysis/README.md

 # Datasets for Sentiment Analysis

-A repo of benchmark datasets for sentiment analysis:
+A repo of benchmark datasets for sentiment analysis.
+Some of the datasets are uploaded in this repo for my coding purposes.

 ## IMDb dataset